-First, add your liquid base to the blender (~1/2 cup – 1 cup).
-This can be milk, water, coconut water or juice – it really depends on your personal preference and your dietary/nutrition goals.
+First, add your liquid base to the blender (~1/2 cup - 1 cup).
+This can be milk, water, coconut water, or juice - it really depends on your personal preference and your dietary/nutrition goals.
 Juice can be very high in calories and sugar so not always the best option.
-However, when making smoothies for my daughter we always use some sort of milk (cow, soy, rice or almond) or juice as she needs the extra vitamins and calories.
+However, when making smoothies for my daughter we always use some sort of milk (cow, soy, rice, coconut, or almond) or juice as she needs extra vitamins and calories.
 For myself, I will usually use 1/2 water and 1/2 milk.
 If you have a really good blender you can even make your own nut milk using raw nuts and water.
 See easy to follow instructions from Vitamix for Non-Dairy Milk.
-I also like to use coffee but this isn’t for everyone – if you like the taste of coffee try adding some cold coffee (can be decaf) or some instant coffee granules to your smoothie.
+I also like to use coffee but this isn't for everyone - if you like the taste of coffee try adding some cold coffee (can be decaf) or some instant coffee granules to your smoothie.

 Next, add your fruits and/or veggies.
 (2-3 cups) If using leafy greens then I highly recommend that you blend your greens with the liquid base before adding anything else to the blender.
 This helps break down the greens and ensure you get a texture that is drinkable.
 If using fruit, I am a big fan of using frozen fruit since it eliminates the need to add any ice.
 I like my smoothies icy and cold.